Assisted Living Abuse Attorney in Alabama

 An assisted living attorney can help you by reviewing the details of your case, getting your loved one medical care from an independent doctor, reporting the assisted living neglect to the appropriate authorities, gathering evidence to build your case, and representing you in court if a settlement agreement can’t be reached.

 Make the right call.
-Contact Shuttlesworth Law Firm today.
+Contact Shuttlesworth Law Firm, P.C. today.

 Our law firm knows how to hold assisted living facilities accountable for their negligence.
 Contact us today to schedule a free case evaluation.
 We serve clients in Birmingham and all throughout Alabama.
 We also represent our clients on a contingency fee basis, meaning you don’t pay us any fees unless we win.